alexislayvu/nvim/README.md

 - `<leader>` = " " (spacebar)
 #### Normal Mode
 - `<leader>pv`: get back into netrw (equivalent to `:Ex`)
+- `J`: append line below to current line with a space
+- `Ctrl d`: jump down half page while keeping cursor in the middle
+- `Ctrl u`: jump up half page while keeping cursor in the middle
+- `n`: when searching for a word, find next instance while keeping cursor in the middle
+- `N`: when searching for a word, find previous instance while keeping cursor in the middle
+- `<leader>p`: replace highlighted word with current paste buffer (while preserving it)
+- `<leader>f`: format code
+- `<leader>s`: find and replace all instances of the word the cursor was on with something else

 #### Visual Mode
 - `J`: move highlighted text down